pammirato/data_processing/README.md

 #### Reconstruction
 We use the RGB Structure from Motion program Colmap.
 It will be released soon.
 All that is really needed is the 3D world **position and direction** of the camera for each image.
 Instructions on using a system other than colmap are coming.

+1. Run colmap
+1. Follow the instructions in the **reconstruction-post-processing** directory
+1. Follow the instructions in the **image-structs-processing** directory